Journey to the heart of the Mount Lozere

 Landscapes that tell stories

 The Mount Lozere is a museum without walls; its landscapes are profoundly marked with thousand-years-old herding practices.
 Agricultural activity is deeply rooted in the local culture and has shaped this land for centuries, which is why the Mount Lozere is part of the Causses & Cevennes UNESCO World Heritage Site.
-Shepherd trails, bancels (farming terraces), béals (irrigation ditches), cereal threshing floors are just some examples of the rich local heritage that you will encounter as you hike through this land.
-These man-made marks bear witness to the ancient art of living in symbiosis with the surrounding nature.
+Shepherd trails, bancels (farming terraces), béals (irrigation ditches), cereal threshing floors are just some examples of the rich local heritage that you will encounter on your hikes.
+These man-made marks are a testimony to the ancient art of living in symbiosis with the surrounding nature.

 photo credit : © Axel Bernard photography